-- The Department of Education and Skill's "Guide to the Law for Governors" - The School Prospectus - The Education Authority's governor training programme - Details of Board of Trustees committees and their Terms of Reference - Dates for future Trustees' meetings and committee meetings - · Details of how to contact other Trustees. - Membership to the National Governors Association as detailed in the Governance Statement f.
+- The School Prospectus - Details of Board of Trustees committees and their Terms of Reference - Dates for future Trustees' meetings and committee meetings - Details of how to contact other Trustees. - Membership to the National Governors Association as detailed in the Governance Statement f.
 Organisational structure